Saumyabrat978/StudyMate/README.md

 ## Description

-StudyMate is a cutting-edge mobile and web application designed to bring together individuals with similar knowledge bases and interests.
+StudyMate is a cutting-edge  web application designed to bring together individuals with similar knowledge bases and interests.
 This platform aims to create a community where users can connect, collaborate, and grow through shared learning experiences.

 Key Features: